meain/evil-textobj-tree-sitter/README.md

 # Installation & Usage

-I will pretty soon put this up on melpa as soon as I figure out how to do it, but for now you can use `straight` or `quelpa` to install.
-By defaul, the lib does not provide any keybindings, but it should be relatively easy to add them.
+I am working on submitting this to melpa, but for now you can use `straight` or `quelpa` to install.
+By default, the lib does not provide any keybindings, but it should be relatively easy to add them.

+> This only works if you have properly setup [`tree-sitter`](https://github.com/emacs-tree-sitter/elisp-tree-sitter)

 Below is my from personal config: